 Emergency Eye Care

 Most doctors recommend that you get a routine eye exam once a year, but there are times when you may need emergency eye care.
-At Ideal EyeCare, our emergency eye doctors in Omaha, Nebraska, and Council Bluffs, Iowa are here to help.
-If you believe you need urgent eye care, do not hesitate to contact us.
+While Ideal EyeCare is not currently accepting emergency appointments, we want our patients to feel informed and confident about identifying signs that may require immediate attention.

 Signs Someone Needs Urgent Eye Care

 An eye emergency can include a variety of problems or conditions.
-It typically requires the attention of an emergency ophthalmologist or optometrist to diagnose the issue and create a treatment plan.
-If ignored, the problem may get worse and lead to serious as well as permanent damage to vision or the eyes.
+If ignored, the problem may worsen and lead to serious as well as permanent damage to vision or the eyes.

 • Something stuck in the eye